Plumsail/forms-docs/source/designer/form-sets.rst

 Examples
 **************
-Redirect to a certain form set if 'AssignedTo' field equals the current user:
+Redirect to a certain Form Set if 'AssignedTo' field equals the current user:

 .. code-block:: javascript